What do we look for when we search for a ‘trafficked’ girl?

 - there are videos gone viral circulating freely on some girls kidnapped and forced into porn

-What possibilities awaited the girls who were trafficked in Trinidad if they were empowered with anti-grooming education!
-What they could have had had they known what to expect, or what to do from early on?
-And what possibilities would they have had they been also groomed by parents to avoid pitfalls by understanding the manipulative tactics that men use on streets, in churches, in homes of family members and in temples and online to lure them?
+If the girls kidnapped were empowered with this form of anti-grooming education what possibilities they could have had!
+What if they had known what to expect, or what to do from early on?
+What possibilities would they have had they been groomed by parents to avoid pitfalls by understanding the manipulative tactics that men use on streets, in churches, in homes of family members and in temples and online to lure them?

 Girls can become powerful collaborators instead of victims with education, because KNOWLEDGE MAKES A GIRL UNFIT TO BE A SLAVE [Frederick Douglas].
-Grooming of girls, consciously or unconsciously, produces a slave out of her, and an easy prey to sex traffic.
+Or teach them karate, ju jitsu etc!
+But Grooming of girls, consciously or unconsciously, remains a strong force in Trinidad and produces a slave out of her, and an easy prey to sex traffic.
+Structural upbringing is a force that stays with us.

 Please join crime stoppers to stop our girls from being kidnapped and/or peddled into sex trafficking and call 800-TIPS, 800 8477 anonymously, or contact the police at 555, 999, 911 or any police station.
 And please use your social media consciously to expose sexual predators.